-- Resumes and Credentials of Program Staff.
-Include the resumes of key program staff and instructors that demonstrate capacity to complete the work outlined in the application. - Memorandums of Understanding (MOUs) from any applicant team partners.
-Include MOUs with all key partners on the Applicant team detailing the entity's information, key staff information, roles and responsibilities associated with this project, and dollar amounts for specific services to be rendered. - Memorandums of Understanding (MOUs) from employers who agree to consider hiring program graduates and/or offer on-the-job training opportunities or workbased learning opportunities.
+- Attachment 3: Curriculum Plan: Applicants must complete the curriculum plan that includes detail regarding the required Bridge Program and at least 2 job specific training options.
+Note that the curriculum must align with the Clean Jobs Curriculum Framework. - Attachment 4: Staffing Plan: Applicants must outline who will coordinate the administration of the program and provide the program services.
+NOTE: Resumes, credentials, partnership agreements or Memorandums of Understanding should be compiled and included as one additional PDF attachment. - Resumes and Credentials of Program Staff.
+Include the resumes of key program staff and instructors that demonstrate capacity to complete the work outlined in the application. - Memorandums of Understanding (MOUs)/Partnership Agreements from any applicant team partners.
+Include MOUs with all key partners on the Applicant team detailing the entity's information, key staff information, roles and responsibilities associated with this project, and dollar amounts for specific services to be rendered. - Memorandums of Understanding (MOUs) / Partnership Agreements from employers who agree to consider hiring program graduates and/or offer on-thejob training opportunities or work-based learning opportunities. - Attachment 5: Timeline: Applicants must provide an implementation timeline that outlines the major program activities, staff responsible, date and deliverables.